 Salmon Creek Falls

-Salmon Creek Falls is a 0.3-mile hike that leads to a hidden 120 feet waterfall within Los Padres National Forest.
+Salmon Creek Falls is a 0.3-mile hike that leads to a hidden 120-foot waterfall within Los Padres National Forest.
 This is a short hike but you’ll need to scramble across slippery rocks and pull yourself up a cliff with a rope to take a closer look.

 This hike is also overgrown with poison oak and the trailhead has warnings for toxic algae that can often be found in the water.
 If you plan to hike this trail with little kids or dogs, don’t let them play in the water to avoid exposure to toxic algal mats.